Mount Labo

-Mount Labo, is a potentially active stratovolcano in the province of Camarines Norte, in the Bicol Region (Region V), on Luzon Island, in the Philippines.
+Mount Labo, is a potentially active stratovolcano in the provinces of Camarines Norte and Camarines Sur in the Bicol Region (Region V) and Quezon in the Calabarzon (Region IV-A), on Luzon Island, in the Philippines.
 It is located at the northwest end of the Bicol Peninsula.

 Physical features

 Labo is a forested andesitic stratovolcano, surrounded by numerous andesitic to dacitic satellite lava domes.
 It has an elevation of 1544 m asl.
 Base diameter of this complex volcano is 35 km.
 Labo is thermally active with both warm and hot springs.

 Economic activities

 Mount Labo has been the object of an extensive geothermal exploration program.

 Eruptions

 Mid-Pleistocene eruptions beginning about 580,000 years ago formed lava domes on the northern side of the complex.
 The present edifice was formed beginning about 270,000 years ago, and flank lava dome emplacement took place from about 200,000 to about 40,000 years ago.

 The latest activity from Mt.
 Labo produced pyroclastic flows from the summit cone about 27,000 years ago.
 There have been no eruptions since.